fbpx

 Day 3 - Tanna

 It’s an early morning start today for your Air Vanuatu flight to the island of Tanna.
-When you arrive, take a short transfer to your bungalow for the night.
 After an included local lunch, set out on the first of your Tanna hikes.
-Today, you’ll hike to the world's largest banyan tree, perched high on a ridge overlooking the coast.
+Hike to the world's largest banyan tree, perched high on a ridge overlooking the coast.
 Your path there will loop back through scattered villages, gardens and rainforests – a great opportunity to meet some of the local people going about their daily lives.
-On the way back to your bungalow, stop at a kava bar for some refreshments.
-Watch the sunset with your group tonight, keeping an eye out for the whales that cruise along the coast (from July to September).
-You'll have dinner as a group and a chance to swap stories by the campfire.
+Next is a scenic drive across the spine of the island to your bungalow accommodation, located at the foot of the active volcano.
+This afternoon drive along a rutted road to the rim of the volcano (the option to walk to the crater carpark is also available for those who would prefer it).
+You'll feel the ground shaking and hear the volcano rumbling as you approach.
+Finally, as you arrive at the crater rim in time for sunset, you'll witness the incredible show of Strombolian eruptions that await as it gets dark.
+Return from the volcano for a late dinner at your bungalow.

 Day 4 - Mt Yasur